czarneckid/streak/README.md

-# Streak
+# streak

-Streak is a gem for calculating win/loss streaks.
+streak is a gem for calculating win/loss streaks.
 It uses Redis as its backend for collecting the data.

 ## Installation